retypeapp/retype/README.md

 A new Retype powered website can be up and running within seconds once Retype is installed, which itself takes only a few seconds. :+1:

+---

 ## Quick start

 You can install Retype using `npm`, `yarn`, or the `dotnet` CLI.

 From your command line, navigate to a folder location where you have one or more Markdown `.md` files, such as a GitHub project.

-Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype watch` command:
+Next, choose one of the following tools to first install `retypeapp` and then start Retype by using the `retype watch` [command](cli.md#retype-watch):

 ||| NPM
 ```
-npm install --global retypeapp
+npm install retypeapp --global
 retype watch
 ```
 ||| Yarn